 - hand measurement - 1 1/4" x 3/8" (31mm x 10mm)

 - total charm measurement - 1 3/4" x 3/4"

 - metal - solid 3D sterling silver (.925 silver)

 - photographed next to an old US dime for scale

-- the cable chain is sold separately here.
-It's shown oxidized but also available in shiny silver and in a variety of lengths
+- the necklace chains are sold separately here.
+Shown oxidized but also available in shiny silver and in a variety of lengths

 The hand is typical of the Victorian era but we haven't been able to positively date it.

 The original antique ouroboros was gold and dates back to the 19th century.